-As amended, this bill would provide financial relief to certain residential landlords and tenants in response to the COVID-19 pandemic.
+This bill would provide financial relief to certain residential landlords and tenants in response to the COVID-19 pandemic, and alter certain court fees.

 Specifically, the bill would protect very low-, low-, moderate-, and middle-income households from residential evictions based upon nonpayment or habitual late payment of rent, or a failure to pay a rent increase, that accrued during the covered period, which began on March 1, 2020, and would last until the end of August, 2021.
-However, for certain middle-income tenants, eviction protections would last until November 15, 2021.
-For certain very-low, low-, and moderate-income tenants, eviction protections would last until the end of 2021.
-The bill establishes definitions for very low-income, lowincome, moderate-income, and middle-income households as those with incomes of 30 percent or less than, 50 percent or less than, between 50 and 80 percent of, and 80 percent to 120 percent of the area median income, respectively.
+However, for certain very-low, low-, and moderate-income tenants, eviction protections would last until the end of 2021.
+The bill establishes definitions for very low-income, low-income, moderate-income, and middle-income households as those with incomes of 30 percent or less than, 50 percent or less than, between 50 and 80 percent of, and 80 percent to 120 percent of the area median income, respectively.
 The bill would require that payments made by a tenant after the covered period ends would be credited first to the current month's rental obligation, and any balance would be credited to any arrearage owed by the tenant.
 The bill provides that amount of rent due to a landlord during the covered period would be considered civil debt and could be pursued as a money judgment.

 The bill provides that any amount of unpaid rent due either prior to the start of the covered period or after the covered period ends may be pursued in the manner allowed by law for any other landlord-tenant action for rent due outside of the covered period.
-Eviction protections in the bill would continue to apply to very low-, low-, and moderate-income household tenants through the end of 2021, and through November 15, 2021 for a middle-income household, if the tenant household certifies, under penalty of perjury, (1) the amount of the household's income, (2) that the household was unable to pay rent due to circumstances arising from the pandemic, and (3) that the household has applied for certain rental assistance programs.
-These certifications would be made on a form provided by the Department of Community Affairs ("department").
+Eviction protections in the bill would continue to apply to very low-, low-, and moderate-income household tenants through the end of 2021 if the tenant household certifies, under penalty of perjury, (1) the amount of the household's income, (2) that the household was unable to pay rent due to circumstances arising from the pandemic, and (3) that the household has applied for certain rental assistance programs.

+These certifications would be made on a form provided by the DCA.
 When completed, the tenant would provide a copy to the landlord, and to the court if facing a pending eviction action.